sudeepraja/sudeepraja.github.io/_posts/2016-05-19-Random-BST.md

 title: Randomized Binary Search Trees
 published: true
 ---
-This post will be about using Randomization for constructing [Binary Search Trees (BST)](https://en.wikipedia.org/wiki/Binary_search_tree) whose expected height would be $$O(\log n)$$.
+This post will be about using Randomization for constructing [Binary Search Trees (BST)](https://en.wikipedia.org/wiki/Binary_search_tree) whose worst case height must be $$O(\log n)$$.
 This post is inspired from a question I was asked in my B.Tech Grand Viva.

 The problem we are solving here is this:
 Given $$n$$ distict integers in an array, construct a BST in expected $$O(n \log n)$$ time, whose expected height would be $$O(\log n)$$.